 One significant trend is the increasing use of computer simulations to model the solar system's dynamics.
 These simulations can help us understand the formation and evolution of the Oort cloud, as well as the interactions between the Sun, planets, and interstellar medium.
 Data from missions like New Horizons, which explored Pluto and the Kuiper Belt, also contribute to a more complete picture of the outer solar system.

-Furthermore, there's growing interest in the search for Planet Nine, a hypothetical planet thought to exist in the outer solar system.
-If Planet Nine exists, it could have a significant impact on the dynamics of the Oort cloud and the overall structure of the solar system.
+On top of that, there's growing interest in the search for Planet Nine, a hypothetical planet thought to exist in the outer solar system.
+Day to day, if Planet Nine exists, it could have a significant impact on the dynamics of the Oort cloud and the overall structure of the solar system.
 The ongoing search for this elusive planet highlights the fact that our understanding of the solar system is still evolving.

 Professional insights suggest that future missions to the outer solar system will be crucial for further refining our understanding of its boundaries.
 These missions could provide direct measurements of the Oort cloud and the interstellar medium, helping us to more accurately determine the size of the solar system in light-years.